DeviprasadShetty9833/DSA_in_C_Tutorial/B_Tree/README.md

 - Locate key to delete
 - If node has more than Min no. of key, then Delete
 - else Borrow from sibling (right or left)
-- if not possible to delete or borrow as no. of keys will be less, then Merge
+- if not possible to delete or borrow as no. of keys will be less, then Merge the siblings.
 ```

 *Example:*